Visual Studio publish profiles for ASP.NET Core app deployment

 Confirm that the published app for deployment isn't running.
 Files in the publish folder are locked when the app is running.
 Deployment can't occur because locked files can't be copied.

-This section uses Visual Studio 2017 and higher to create publishing profiles.
+This section uses Visual Studio 2017 to create a publishing profile.
 Once created, publishing from Visual Studio or the command line is available.

-Once a publish profile is created, the Publish tab changes, and select Create new profile to create a new profile.
+Once a publish profile is created, the Publish tab changes.
+The newly created profile appears in a drop-down list.
+Click Create new profile to create another new profile.

 The Publish wizard supports the following publish targets:

-See What publishing options are right for me? for more information.
+For more information, see What publishing options are right for me.

-When creating a publish profile with Visual Studio, a Properties/PublishProfiles/<publish name>.pubxml MSBuild file is created.
-This .pubxml file is a MSBuild file and contains publish configuration settings.
+When creating a publish profile with Visual Studio, a Properties/PublishProfiles/<profile_name>.pubxml MSBuild file is created.
+The .pubxml file is a MSBuild file and contains publish configuration settings.
 This file can be changed to customize the build and publish process.
 This file is read by the publishing process.

 <LastUsedBuildConfiguration> is special because it's a global property and shouldn't be in any file that's imported in the build.
-See MSBuild: how to set the configuration property for more info.
+See MSBuild: how to set the configuration property for more information.

-Sensitive information (like the publish password) is encrypted on a per user/machine level and stored in the Properties/PublishProfiles/<publish name>.pubxml.user file.
-Because this file can contain sensitive information, it should not be checked into source control.
+Sensitive information (like the publish password) is encrypted on a per user/machine level.
+It's stored in the Properties/PublishProfiles/<profile_name>.pubxml.user file.
+Because this file can store sensitive information, it shouldn't be checked into source control.